Plymouth shooting: Perpetrator

 The gunman was Jake William Davison (21 August 1998 – 12 August 2021), a 22-year-old from Plymouth who worked as an apprentice crane operator at security and defence company Babcock International.

 Davison was diagnosed with autism and ADHD as a child and attended Mount Tamar school for special needs children.
 In Year 9, his review with Careers South West (CSW) – a mental health guidance counselling organisation – stated that "[Davison] loves guns and he wants to join a gun club.
 Much of the review was taken up talking about how to get involved with guns... we suggested Army Cadets".
 CSW said Davison's mother had called them in November 2016, saying she was worried about her son as he was isolated and obsessed with weapons.
 The following month, Davison told CSW that his "real passion" was firearms and he wanted to work in a firearms shop.
 A CSW employee raised concerns with their manager that a Prevent referral might need to be made; however, this never occurred as there was "no evidence [Davison] was talking to people who could take advantage of him".

 He was a regular visitor to Shetland where he spent long periods of time with his mother's relatives, including his two older siblings; it was there that initial concerns were raised about his mental state.
-In 2016, Davison was reported to the police for allegedly attacking a man and his pregnant girlfriend not far from where the shooting would occur; Davison was warned by police but not prosecuted.
+In 2016, Davison was reported to the police for allegedly attacking a man and his pregnant girlfriend; Davison was warned by police but not prosecuted.
 A close source to the family said that Davison had recently deteriorated after suffering from mental health problems for most of his life, and that his mother was "begging for help from the authorities but nobody did a welfare check".
 During the COVID-19 lockdowns in the eighteen months before the shooting, Davison had accessed a local mental health support charity.

 Davison applied for a shotgun certificate in July 2017, in which he declared autism and Asperger syndrome on the form and gave officers permission to contact his GP.
 He had been licensed to own a firearm since 2018, and police believe he used a legally-held firearm in the shooting.
 Police had removed his shotgun and licence in December 2020 following an assault allegation described as "a row with two youths", but the weapons were returned in early July 2021, a month before the killings.
 This was through the force's 'Pathfinder' scheme, a deferred caution and deferred charge scheme designed to deal with offenders outside of the criminal justice process.
 Following Devon and Cornwall Police's self-referral to the Independent Office for Police Conduct (IOPC), the agency investigated the service's previous dealings with Davison, its decision to grant him a firearms licence and the decision to reinstate the licence, and the decision to return his gun after it was temporarily revoked.